lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 ![](https://raw.githubusercontent.com/lmiller1990/design-pattenrns-for-vuejs/master/images/renderless-password/ss1.png)

-## Adding password and confirmation inputs
+## Adding Password and Confirmation Inputs

 The next feature we will add is the password and confirmation fields.
 We will also expose a `matching` property, which the developer is free to use as they see fit.